 In most cases, writers earn money by creating relatively long pieces of work.
-This could include writing a news article, a review on a blog or even an essay for a college student.
+This could include writing a news article, thank you notes or even an essay for a college student.
 Yet, these aren’t the only options.
 Instead, you can even get paid to write quiz questions – which is perfect for anyone who is a bit of a trivia nut.

 Actually Writing Quiz Questions

 Creating quiz questions sounds like an easy enough task.
 After all, you don’t have to write 500 or 1,000 words on a given topic.
 But, you do still need to put the effort in.

 The goal is to create questions that are unique, are challenging enough for your audience but not impossible to solve.
 To do this, you need a good working knowledge of who your audience is, along with detailed understanding of your topic.

 For example, if you have a passing knowledge of Harry Potter, you would struggle to write a decent quiz for hard-core Harry Potter fans.
 Sure, you could research information.
 But, if you know less than your intended audience, you’re always going to be at a disadvantage.

 You also need to plan your questions carefully.
 After all, a quiz won’t be interesting if all of the questions are too easy or if they’re all too difficult.
 So, you have to find a good balance.
 Thankfully, there are good resources that offer some guidance in this area.
 You can also refine your questions further by trying them out on a suitable audience.